 - School for Investor Education and Financial Literacy (SIEFL)

 - School for Securities Information and Research (SSIR)

 - School for Regulatory Studies and Supervision (SRSS)

 - School for Securities Education (SSE)

-- Register online for these course and book a slot of the suitable date and time for yourself.
+- Register online for this course and book a slot of a suitable date and time for yourself.

 - You can download the course material online or can order the same from the institute as well.

 - Different examinations have different passing percentages to that need to be attained.
 Some examinations also have negative marking

 - Only if you clear the examination online with the required passing percentage you will be a certified professional